barumau/pandunia/engli/kanun.md

 modified noun.
 (The main-clause noun is implied right before the particle.)

 **buke dugu du ren sa kamar.**
-= The book-reading person is in the room.
+– The book-reading person is in the room.
 **le duga du buke sa meze.**
-= The book, that he/she reads, is on the table.
+– The book, that he/she reads, is on the table.

 The modified noun can be part of an adpositional phrase too.

 **me safara pa du site si teli.**
-= My destination city is far away.
+– My destination city is far away.

 With the modified noun at the beginning, we need to call into action the otherwise rarely used postpositions **nu**, **yu**, **su**, and **pu**.

 **site da pu me safara si teli.**
-= The city I’m traveling to is far away.
+– The city I’m traveling to is far away.
 **ci kalam da su me zay kitaba si nowi.**
-= This pen, with which I’m writing now, is new.
+– This pen, with which I’m writing now, is new.

 ### 9.3.
 Modal Particles

 Modal particles indicate what the speaker thinks about s/he says in relation to the listener.
 Modal particles are commonly used in many languages.
 East Asian languages, including Chinese and Japanese, use famously sentence-final particles.

 In Pandunia, a modal particle modifies the subsequent word, or the whole sentence, when the modal particle is the last word in the sentence.

 The particle **plus** _(also)_ is a good example because it functions much like in English.

-**le niama bir plus.** - S/he drinks beer, _also_.
+**le niama bir plus.**
+– S/he drinks beer, _also_.
-**le niama plus bir.** - S/he drinks _also beer_.
+**le niama plus bir.**
+– S/he drinks _also beer_.
-**le plus niama bir.** - S/he _also drinks_ beer.
+**le plus niama bir.**
+– S/he _also drinks_ beer.
-**plus le niama bir.** - _Also s/he_ drinks beer.
+**plus le niama bir.**
+– _Also s/he_ drinks beer.

 Modal particles can modify all kinds of words, including pronouns and numerals, which adjectives can't modify.

 ### 9.4.
 Tense and Aspect Particles

 In Pandunia, tense can be expressed with time words and time phrases if needed.
 The general time words are **pas** (past), **zay** (present) and **wil** (future, upcoming).
 They function like adjectives and adverbs, so typically their place is before the verb.

-**me pas tena maw.** - I had cats.
+**me pas tena maw.**
+– I had cats.
-**a me ni zay tena maw.** - But I now don't have cats.
+**a me ni zay tena maw.**
+– But I now don't have cats.
-**munkin me wil tena maw.** - Maybe I will have cats.
+**abli me wil tena maw.**
+– Maybe I will have cats.

 It's also possible to say it in a longer way like **sa pase** (in the past) etc.

-**me tena maw sa pase.** - I had cats in the past.
+**me tena maw sa pase.**
+– I had cats in the past.
-**a me ni tena maw sa zaye.** - But I don't have cats at present.
+**a me ni tena maw sa zaye.**
+– But I don't have cats at present.
-**munkin me tena maw sa wile.** - Maybe I will have cats in the future.
+**munkin me tena maw sa wile.**
+– Maybe I will have cats in the future.

 Note!
 Verbs are not conjugated.
 So the verb **tena** stayed the same in all tenses in the examples above.

 Naturally time words are used only when they are necessary.
 Usually it is enough to mention the time just once at the beginning of the text and not in every single sentence, if the tense doesn't change.

 --------------------------------------------------------------------------------